 Remains Difficult Without Proper Technology Solutions

-Doing blended learning well requires the right combination of digital tools and services from a technology partner that understands the unique needs of higher education.
+One of the challenges of blended learning is that doing it well requires the right combination of digital tools and services from a technology partner that understands the unique needs of higher education.
 D2L is here to serve you as you work toward these goals with our Brightspace platform and other tools.

 Benefits of Blended Learning